hieu-is-coding/Pokemon-Database-Project/README.md

 **Simple Pokemon Database Project**

 ## 📄 Brief Description
-This project involves the conceptualization and implementation of a foundational Information System solution, developed from the perspective of a Database Developer.
+This project is a part of COMP3030 where we focus in Database managment.
 The system focuses on managing a simplified dataset of Pokemon, providing a web-based, user-friendly interface for performing basic Create, Read, Update, and Delete (CRUD) operations (Entities Management) on Pokemon records stored exclusively in a MySQL database.

 It solves the problem of needing a straightforward tool to view, add, modify, and remove Pokemon entries without directly interacting with the database via complex queries, while adhering to database design and implementation best practices.